 0disables core dumps.
 This can be performed by process managers and is also exposed by various shells; in Bash

 Immutable Upgrades.
 Vault relies on an external storage backend for persistence, and this decoupling allows the servers running Vault to be managed immutably.
 When upgrading to new versions, new servers with the upgraded version of Vault are brought online.
 They are attached to the same shared storage backend and unsealed.
 Then the old servers are destroyed.
 This reduces the need for remote access and upgrade orchestration which may introduce security gaps.

 Avoid Root Tokens.
 Vault provides a root token when it is first initialized.
 This token should be used to setup the system initially, particularly setting up auth methods so that users may authenticate.
 We recommend treating Vault configuration as code, and using version control to manage policies.
 Once setup, the root token should be revoked to eliminate the risk of exposure.
 Root tokens can be generated when needed, and should be revoked as soon as possible.

 Enable Auditing.
 Vault supports several audit devices.
 Enabling auditing provides a history of all operations performed by Vault and provides a forensics trail in the case of misuse or compromise.
 Audit logs securely hash any sensitive data, but access should still be restricted to prevent any unintended disclosures.

 Upgrade Frequently.
 Vault is actively developed, and updating frequently is important to incorporate security fixes and any changes in default settings such as key lengths or cipher suites.
-Subscribe to the Vault mailing list and GitHub CHANGELOG for updates.
+Subscribe to the Vault mailing list, the Discuss forum, and the GitHub CHANGELOG for updates.